 Treatment of Mandibular Fractures

 The treatment of a mandible fracture may include surgery.
 Treatment may also include wiring the mouth closed to stabilize the jaw joints as the bones heal.
-Healing of a broken jaw that requires wires, metal braces or screws may take up to four to six weeks to heal, according to King’s College Hospital.
 Following the removal of the wires, the doctor measures the stability of the jaw, and physical therapy is often scheduled to rebuild the strength of the jaw muscles and joints.

 If you experience trauma near the jaw, see a doctor or dentist right away, especially if you have symptoms like swelling and breathing difficulty.
 Your health care provider can take a radiograph to determine if you have a mandibular fracture and direct you toward the right course of treatment.